virtual-disk-array/vda_doc/source/MinimalDeployment.rst

 .. image:: /images/minimal_deployment.png

+.. note:: In this guide, we deploy the VDA components to a ubuntu20.04 system.
+But you could depploy them to any linux x86_86 system.

 Create a work directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Here we create a directory.
 We will store all the data (e.g. sockets,